How To Use Square Readers: Our Complete Guide

 If you haven’t yet done so, we recommend adding all the products or services you provide to your Square account.
 You can do this through the Square app or website.
 With your library of items added to Square, you can quickly select them on your device when serving customers, further streamlining the payment process.

 Still unsure about whether to use Square to accept payments?
-Then check out our Square Reader review for our thoughts on why it’s a strong option.
-Read our roundup of the best card machines for small businesses, too, in which the Square Reader ranks highly.
+Then check out our roundup of the best card machines for small businesses for a full list of recommendations.

 Frequently Asked Questions

-Square introduced a new version of the Square Reader in March 2023.
+Square no longer sells the Square Reader 1.0, after introducing a new version, the Square Reader 2.0 in March 2023.
 The 2nd generation has a 20% longer battery life, longer range, and improved security.
 It also charges using a USB-C cable instead of the micro-USB cable used in the 1st generation Square Reader.

 Written by: